ibm-cloud-docs/blockchain-sw-213/index.md

 The **{{site.data.keyword.blockchainfull_notm}} Platform v2.1.3** is purchased as a stand-alone entitlement.
 After purchase, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 This key is required to deploy the release or download the container images.

 With this offering, you are responsible for purchasing and provisioning your own Kubernetes cluster.
-Additionally you will need to [open ports in your firewall](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-security#ibp-security-ibp-ports) if you are using one.
+Additionally, you will need to [open ports in your firewall](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-security#ibp-security-ibp-ports) if you are using one.
 {: important}

 ## Already have an {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x network and want to upgrade?